 The water is not safe to drink from the tap in Guatemala, however, you will find water filters everywhere so no need to buy bottled water.
 Just bring your water bottle.

-In my opinion, Guatemala is great for all types of travelers, of course, there are things you need to know when traveling to Guatemala with children that will make it easier for you.
+In my opinion, Guatemala is great for all types of travelers, of course, there are things you need to know when you do Guatemala vacation with children that will make it easier for you.
 And if you prefer staying in 5* luxury, maybe this isn’t the best place for you to travel.

 Try not to expect too much with accommodation in Guatemala and you will be ok.
 If you get hot water, think of that as a bonus!
 Most often than not the showers are these crazy electric things with wires hanging out that work when they want to and you may get a little electric tingle to wake you up in the morning.
 Almost all accommodations will have wifi but do double-check before booking, especially when you are in some of the more remote places like Rio Dulce or Semuc Champey.